Trawis/SoftwareIncDLLModifications/Trainer v2/README.md

 		(Features that could cause some problems: AI Bankrupt All, Max Code, Max Art, Max Followers)

 Currently working features:
+- Splitted efficiency and satisfaction option
+- Increased efficiency for leaders to 2000% with "Ultra efficiency"
+- Small other fixes

 01.07.2017. for Alpha 9.9.7
 - Fix for Max Followers, Max Code, Max Art